ArvinShaffer/MachineLearning/README.md

-# MachingLearning
+# MachineLearning
-a study of MachingLearing
+a study of MachineLearning